Takeaway

 By Susan Lehmann, MD, Johns Hopkins Medicine

-May has been designated “Mental Health Awareness Month,” and much has been written in the press over the past year about the importance of supporting practices that promote positive mental health.
-But how might clinicians detect possible declines in mental health in their patients, friends, family, and colleagues?
+May has been designated “Mental Health Awareness Month,” and much has been written in the media recently about the importance of supporting practices that promote positive mental health.
+But how might clinicians detect possible declines in the mental health of their patients, friends, family, and colleagues?

 There’s no simple way to detect mental health changes that could be concerning.
-Sometimes people will directly express that they’re struggling emotionally with feelings of depression or anxiety or stress.
-At times, concerned family members may reach out to clinicians directly to express their concerns about another family member’s mental health.
+Sometimes people will directly express that they’re struggling emotionally with feelings of depression, anxiety, or stress.
+At times, worried family members may reach out to clinicians directly to express their concerns about another family member’s mental health.
 During office visits, a number of routine questions can be especially helpful in identifying possible mental health changes that may need attention:

-7. Drinking more alcohol than usual or than recommended
+5. Have you been drinking more alcohol than usual or than recommended?

 It’s always helpful to remind patients about the importance of self-care that supports mental and emotional well-being, such as getting seven to nine hours of sleep at night, ensuring good nutrition, engaging in regular exercise, limiting alcohol, and limiting time spent on social media or the news that can be disturbing.
 Using relaxation apps such as Headspace and Calm can also be beneficial.
 Sensitivity to mental health concerns are important year-round, and not just during Mental Health Awareness Month.
-In these stressful times, these are helpful measures that are valuable for all of us.
+These are helpful measures that are valuable for all of us, all the time.

 This piece expresses the views solely of the author.
 It does not necessarily represent the views of any organization, including Johns Hopkins Medicine.